Lasizwe: Career

 Before starting his career, Lasizwe's mother took him for television auditions on a weekly basis across Gauteng from primary school.
 At the age of 12, she sat him down and explained that the weekly auditions were no longer financially viable for their family.
 He entered various competitions that gave away phones or audio-visual equipment.
 It was when he won a phone from a radio competition, which he used to start creating his first batch of content.
 Using his mother's laptop to record and learn basic video editing, he stored the videos on DVD discs and watched himself on the TV screen.
 The urge to be on TV led him to post videos on Facebook, and ultimately create relatable South African content.
 His first breakout video, Ek Sal Doom Jou, which was a skit based on news reports of a controversial pastor that sprayed the faces of his congregants with insect repellent in church.
 The video went viral which led to different brands approaching him for commercials.

 Between 2020 and 2021, he managed to raise R2 million to impact students that were in need of registration fees.
 This was in light of the protests that took place in South Africa, where students were protesting for 'Fees must fall' and impacted the lives of 313 students, through the "R10 goes a long way" campaign.

-In June 2022, he was featured on the Forbes Africa ‘30 Under 30’.
+In June 2022, he was featured on the Forbes Africa '30 Under 30'.
 Dambuza dedicated this achievement to his late parents.
 He wrote on Twitter:

-From making videos using a phone in the streets of Pimville Soweto to making it onto #Forbes30Under30.
-Anything is possible.
-I dedicate this award to all my parents.
-I wish I had the opportunity to see their reactions this… Your boy is on FORBES.